nightroman/Invoke-Build/Tasks/Extends/README.md

 ### Similarity

-`Extends` dot-sources base scripts internally in the same way as manually dot-sourced.
-This adds dot-sourced script tasks and parameter and script variables to the current script scope.
+`Extends` tells to dot-source base scripts internally in the same way as manually dot-sourced.
+This adds dot-sourced script tasks and variables including parameters to the build script scope.

 ### Differences